keboola/connection-docs/transformations/sandbox/index.md

 Choose how the data will be loaded and processed:

- - *Load input tables only* --- load the tables specified in the input mapping;
+ - *Load input tables only* --- load the tables specified in the input mapping.
- - *Prepare transformation* --- execute [transformation dependencies](/transformations/#dependencies), that means the sandbox workspace is prepared for the current transformation (use only if there are any dependencies); and
+ - *Prepare transformation* --- execute [transformation dependencies](/transformations/#dependencies), that means the sandbox workspace is prepared for the current transformation (use only if there are any dependencies).
  - *Execute transformation without writing to Storage API* --- this is a dry-run for validation.

 Once the sandbox is ready, you will get a notification.
 Or, watch the progress on the Jobs page.